flow-engine/.github/profile/README.md

 * Issue on github：https://github.com/flow-engine/.github/issues
 # Contribute

-At present, the code base is being sorted out and will all be opened one after another...
+Currently, the code is being sorted out, and it will be open soon！

-You can submit issues or join group discussions to jointly promote the development of the project
+You can submit issues or join group discussions to jointly promote the development of the project！

 ---
 A Open Source Project From 4paradigm.com